"To the lover of wilderness, Alaska is one of the most wonderful countries in the world."

 Glacier Bay National Park and Preserve.
 Our time here isn't a drive by, instead it's a day of cruising inside this magnificent bay, a UNESCO World Heritage Site.

 In the morning, a national park service ranger will board our ship to provide information and answer your questions during the day.
 Binoculars and a camera are a must because you'll see a variety of wildlife - seals, whales, otters, bald eagles, mountain goats and perhaps a brown bear on the shore.
-As the ship approaches the cul de sac at the farthest reach of the bay, she'll drift near the face of Marjorie Glacier.
+As the ship approaches the farthest reach of the bay, she'll drift near the face of Marjorie Glacier.
 Listen closely for the sounds of cracking ice as the glacier slowly moves to meet the bay.

 Ketchikan.
 Like Juneau, Ketchikan is surrounded by the Tongass National Forest, the largest national forest in the United States.
 The town's colorful history began as a seasonal fish camp.
 In the late 1800's Ketchikan grew to be an established town with mercantile businesses and fish canneries.
 Today salmon use the creeks to swim upstream and spawn.
 In the heart of town, the salmon ladder at Ketchikan Creek and Falls helps the fish over the falls and on to quieter waters.
 Ketchikan also has the largest collection of totem poles in the world.
 You're sure to see one whether on a walk around town, or during an excursion.